traject/traject/README.md

 end
 ~~~

-## Allowing/disallowing repeating duplicate values

-By default, `traject` allows the same value to be added to the same field without
-restriction.
-You can use the setting `allow_duplicate_values = false` to
-disallow duplicate values (i.e., call `uniq!` on the set of values associated with
-a given field).

-## Keeping nil values

-`traject` defaults to throwing away any `nil`s that make it into your accumulator
-of values.
-The setting `allow_nil_values = true` will let `nil` values
-pass through.

-# Dealing with  empty fields

-Similary, by default `traject` completely ignores empty fields.
-You can
-change this with the setting `allow_empty_fields = true`, which will result
-in the output hash having a key for every field mentioned in a `to_field`
-statement, whether or not it has any values in it.

-Fields that are empty will have a value sent to the writer of an empty
-array (`[]`).
-Writers that need to special-case empty fields should do so in the
-writer class in question.

 ## Readers and Writers

 Traject uses modular 'Writer' classes to take the output hashes from transformation and send them somewhere or do something useful with them.